 Regardless of marijuana’s exact history, it was referred to as cannabis in the United States until the early 20th Century.
 In fact, many of the major pharmaceutical companies that still exist today were putting cannabis in their medicines in the early 1900s.

-As of 1919, Eli Lilly used cannabis extract oil in 23 different medicines to treat symptoms of ADD and ADHD.
+As of 1919, Eli Lilly used cannabis extract oil in 23 different medicines.
 Squibb (of Bristol-Myers Squibb) offered 15 cannabis products at that time, in tablets, tinctures, fluid extracts, and powder form.
 Parke Davis (which was later bought by Pfizer) sold 27 different cannabis-infused medicines to treat symptoms of migraines, sexually transmitted diseases, epilepsy, and stomach worms.
 Cannabis was also used as an aphrodisiac.